22/11/2024

 The business world often faces tough times, but some companies stand out by turning things around.
 Hertz Global Holdings is one such case.
 Hit hard by the COVID-19 pandemic in 2020, it entered bankruptcy.
 Yet, with smart financial moves and restructuring, Hertz bounced back stronger.

-Recovery success narratives
+recovery success narratives

 Another example is Bausch Health Companies, once known as Valeant Pharmaceuticals.
 They cut down debts and honed in on their main fields, like healthcare.
 This approach drastically improved their finances and how they operate, showing how focused efforts can lead to major comebacks.